Lafayette celebrates career of Prof. Diane Cole Ahl Twitter

 As a graduate student at University of Virginia, she became fascinated with 15th-century Italian art.
 “It spoke to me,” she says.
 It was a richly varied age of faith and political intrigue in which art figured heavily.
 Every city, village, and town commissioned sculpture, paintings, and architecture.
 Fra Angelico, a Dominican friar who also was a painter, became a focal point for her research, culminating in several articles and a major book.

-When she accepted the job at Lafayette, the College had only begun to admit women three years earlier.
+When she accepted the job at Lafayette, the College had only begun to admit women seven years earlier.

 As years passed, Ahl became a renowned authority on Italian art, lecturing, publishing her discoveries, and helping to curate exhibitions in Italy and the United States.
 Team-teaching summer interim courses with Professor Rado Pribic, Ahl brought students to Italy, where they researched many of the same works that so moved her as a student.